richjjoh/richjjoh.github.io/_posts/2022-06-30-vyos-image-upgrade.md

 # Backup 3 2 1

 Always recommended to have a backup, well three to be precise; 2 on site and one off site.
+I'm not too fussed about ensuring I have logs, I only store my configurations externally.
+The only recommandation I can make here is to ensure you've exported your configuration which will be discuess in a seperate post as it can be quite involved.

 # Sufficent space to proceed?